 Alaska’s Wild Berries and Berry-Like Fruit – This book was loaned to me by a new friend here in Alaska.
 It’s a great pocket guide to take berry picking.
 Especially helpful is the pictorial glossary at the end for plant parts.

-Wild Edible & Medicinal Plants: Alaska, Canada & Pacific Northwest Rainforest (Vol. 1 and 2) – This book was given to me by my grandpa recently.
-It’s a small spiral bound pocket trail guide.
+Wild Edible & Medicinal Plants: Alaska, Canada & Pacific Northwest Rainforest (Vol. 1 and 2) – My Grandpa gifted me this small spiral bound trail guide.
 I was able to use it to quickly identify several plants on our property I had been unable to classify yet.
+It’s easy to use with great descriptors.

 Alaska Homesteader’s Handbook: Independent Living on the Last Frontier – This is another book my mom just recently sent me.
 It’s full of how to’s for all kinds of Alaska necessary skills from many different authors.
 It includes everything from how to start a chainsaw to how to spin dog fur!
 If you’re new to homesteading and are jumping into it in Alaska (cough, cough, like Kyle and I) then this book is a very useful guide to have!